flowingcharts/FlowingCharts/WORKFLOW.md

 Sync
 ```

-### Sync your changes to the master branch
+## Sync your changes back to the master branch

-At the end of the day
+At the end of the day in GitHub Desktop
-Open GitHub Desktop

 Select
 ```